LinuxGogley/3D-ROMAP/Electrical/Power Supply/Testboard/README.md

   Approximate voltage is 4.9v and 12v, due to lower resistor value for 5v.

 ## Noise
-  Upon testing, an approximate 1Vpp is detected close to the switching frequency.
+  Upon testing, an approximate 1Vpp is detected due to low inductance.
 This has been tested via analysis and inspection.

+  The 12v router supply will be shared with a 5v LDO to increase current draw, lower cost, and lower the minimum inductor value.

-  Testing has prompted design change to exclude the 5v source due to its high inductance requirement.
+  Testing has prompted design change to use a larger inductor on sources, and 5v LDO source to reduce ripple.